Subscribe to updates

 Review of Parking Fees and Charges 2026-2027

-The report highlighted that parking policies contribute to the council's Corporate Delivery Plan 2024-2026, specifically supporting the Responding to the Climate Emergency
+The decision to approve these increases aligns with the council's Corporate Delivery Plan 2024-2026, specifically contributing to the Responding to the Climate Emergency

 Attendees